deepakstwt/AInteraView/README.md

 ## 🔗 Assets

-Public assets used in the project can be found [here](https://drive.google.com/drive/folders/1DuQ9bHH3D3ZAN_CFKfBgsaB8DEhEdnog?usp=sharing) A Big ShoutOut to My Friend Frank From Nepal
+Public assets used in the project can be found [here](https://drive.google.com/drive/folders/1DuQ9bHH3D3ZAN_CFKfBgsaB8DEhEdnog?usp=sharing)